Specialties

 - General Outcomes for Pulmonary Embolism

-- Describe symptoms and signs of pulmonary embolus (CR3)
+- Describe symptoms and signs of pulmonary embolism (CR3)

 - Give a differential diagnosis for pleuritic chest pain (CR3)